Alternative Dispute Resolution

 Mediation allows a couple to go to a constructive forum moderated by a mediator.
 A mediator is an unbiased individual with experience in family law matters who can help broker an agreement between the parties.
 This approach is meant to defuse tension and may result in a more efficient resolution of disagreements.
 The parties agree and the law provides that what is discussed is not to be submitted as evidence in court.
 However, agreements signed in connection with a mediated settlement are enforceable and binding.
 If the parties are unable to reach a resolution, the matter may then proceed to litigation.

 Collaborative divorce is a similarly private and confidential process.
-Each spouse has their own specially trained collaborative divorce attorney, and they sit down together to try to reach agreements that focus on their individual goals with the assistance of a neutral financial professional and a neutral mental health professional if children are involved.
+Each spouse has a specially trained collaborative divorce attorney, and they sit down together to try to reach agreements that focus on their individual goals with the assistance of a neutral financial professional and a neutral mental health professional if children are involved.
 If either party decides to opt out of the process for litigation, then this contract provides that each party will have to find new counsel for representation.
 However, in a collaborative divorce, the parties agree to negotiate and resolve their conflicts without going to court.
 To that end, the couple signs a written contract in which they promise to settle all of their disagreements outside of court and agree that they will not threaten to go to court.

 Often, this process works well for couples who have children together.
 Animosity and ill will during a divorce may have a detrimental effect on children.
 When couples decide to use collaborative law, it allows them to move forward in a more positive way and protect their children from the harm done by hostile divorces.
 Our partners, Kelly McClure, Robert Epstein, and Francesca Blackard along with the rest of our attorneys recommend collaborative law as an alternative to litigation whenever it is appropriate.